 In this guide we will:

-iofogctl is a CLI tool and a one-stop-shop for all your ioFog needs.
+iofogctl 1.2.0+: CLI tool and a one-stop-shop for all your ioFog needs. (installation instructions)

 Mac users can use Homebrew: